Decision tree learning: General

 Decision tree learning is a method commonly used in data mining.
-The goal is to create a model that predicts the value of a target variable based on several input variables.
+The goal is to create an algorithm that predicts the value of a target variable based on several input variables.

 A decision tree is a simple representation for classifying examples.
 For this section, assume that all of the input features have finite discrete domains, and there is a single target feature called the "classification".
 Each element of the domain of the classification is called a class.

 A decision tree or a classification tree is a tree in which each internal (non-leaf) node is labeled with an input feature.
 The arcs coming from a node labeled with an input feature are labeled with each of the possible values of the target feature or the arc leads to a subordinate decision node on a different input feature.
 Each leaf of the tree is labeled with a class or a probability distribution over the classes, signifying that the data set has been classified by the tree into either a specific class, or into a particular probability distribution (which, if the decision tree is well-constructed, is skewed towards certain subsets of classes).

 A tree is built by splitting the source set, constituting the root node of the tree, into subsets—which constitute the successor children.
 The splitting is based on a set of splitting rules based on classification features.
 This process is repeated on each derived subset in a recursive manner called recursive partitioning.

 The recursion is completed when the subset at a node has all the same values of the target variable, or when splitting no longer adds value to the predictions.
 This process of top-down induction of decision trees (TDIDT) is an example of a greedy algorithm, and it is by far the most common strategy for learning decision trees from data.

 In data mining, decision trees can be described also as the combination of mathematical and computational techniques to aid the description, categorization and generalization of a given set of data.

 Data comes in records of the form:

 The dependent variable, $Y$, is the target variable that we are trying to understand, classify or generalize.
 The vector $\textbf{x}$ is composed of the features, $x_1, x_2, x_3$ etc., that are used for that task.